chris1111/cayman-dark/README.md

 *Cayman-Dark is an adaptation of the Cayman Jekyll theme for GitHub Pages.*

 You can preview the theme at [chris1111.github.io/cayman-dark](http://chris1111.github.io/cayman-dark).
+All Credit to [lewismiddleton.cayman-dark](https://github.com/lewismiddleton/cayman-dark)

 The dark mode functionality comes from Dark Reader which can be found here: [https://github.com/darkreader/darkreader](https://github.com/darkreader/darkreader)